MS in Project Management - On Campus

 The Master of Science in Project Management requires a minimum of 30 credit hours of coursework that will be offered in-person during the day.
 Students will be required to take a full-time course load of 12 credit hours per semester and six credit hours during the summer to finish the program in 12 months.

-The Fall 2023 incoming cohort will complete this curriculum and graduate in Summer 2024.
+The Spring 2024 incoming cohort will complete this curriculum and graduate in Fall 2024.

 Fall 2023